byanofsky/woocommerce-sort-by-stock/README.md

 ## Installation

 WooCommerce Sort By Stock can be installed in one of two ways both of which are documented below.
-Note that because of its directory structure, the Boilerplate cannot be installed “as-is.”

 Instead, the options are:

 1. Upload the `wc-sort-by-stock` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
 3. There are no options.
-Just go to the Products dashboard page, click the `Stock` column header, and you will be able to sort by the amount of stock
+Just go to the WooCommerce Products dashboard page, click the `Stock` column header, and you will be able to sort by the amount of stock

 ## License